 - (a) For the purpose of this clause, two or more consecutive tunnels will be considered as a single tunnel unless both of the following conditions are met: - (1) The separation between tunnels in open air is longer than the maximum length of the passenger train intended to be operated on the line + 100 m and - (2) The open air area and track situation around the separation between tunnels allow passengers to move away from the train along a safe space.
-The safe space open air area shall contain all passengers of the maximum capacity of the train intended to be operated on the line. - (b) Fire fighting Evacuation and rescue points shall be created - (1) Outside both portals of every tunnel of > 1 km 1km and - (2) Inside the tunnel, according to the category of rolling stock that is planned to be operated, as summarized in the table below:
+The open air areasafe space shall contain all passengers of the maximum capacity of the train intended to be operated on the line. - (b) Evacuation and rescue points shall be created - (1) Outside both portals of every tunnel of >1km and - (2) Inside the tunnel, according to the category of rolling stock that is planned to be operated, as summarized in the table below:

-Rolling stock categor paragraph 4.2.3 Maximum distance from the portals to a fire fighting an evacuation and rescue point and between fire fighting evacuation and rescue points 1 to 5 km Category A or B No fire fighting point required
+according to paragraph Maximum distance from the portals to an evacuation and rescue point and between evacuation and rescue points

+Category A 5 km

+Category B 20 km